-BUS226 Managerial Processes & Communications
+BUS 226 - Managerial Processes & Communications

-This course acquaints the students with basic theories skills, and applications concerning communications within an organization in respect to a manager's point of view.
-This course focuses on creation of processes, implementation, communication process, and how a manager uses available skills and logical processes to solve problems.
-In addition, the course covers essential contemporary business communication including critical thinking, the internet, web, email, and other technological approaches and requirement effective communication within a complex business environment.
+This course acquaints the students with basic theories and skills, and applications concerning communications within an organization in respect to a manager's point of view.
+This course focuses on creation of processes, implementation, the communication process, and how a manager uses available skills and logical processes to solve problems.
+In addition, the course covers essential contemporary business communication including critical thinking, the internet, web, email, and other technological approaches and requirement for effective communication within a complex business environment.
 Learners will use textbook concepts to create a company structure, which requires implementation in the real world.
 This course also addresses how to analyze, plan, and implement business processes through data gathering, marketing, finance, and customer relationship.

-BUS226L Managerial Processes & Communications LAB

-This course focuses application on the skills of successful contemporary theories and business communication within an organization from a manager's perspective.
-Students practice applying strategies develop skills and to effective communication in all forms of today's business communication media, including the Internet, email, blogging, web conferencing, video conferencing and other technological approaches to communication.
+Prerequisite: BUS122 web conferencing, video conferencing and other technological approaches to communication.
 In addition, the course provides students with a variety of exercises and activities essential to developing critical thinking as it applies to solving contemporary business problems, using effective communication within a complex business environment.
+Prerequisite: BUS122

+BUS 226L - Managerial Processes & Communications LAB

+This course focuses on the application of contemporary theories and skills of successful business communication within an organization from a manager's perspective.
+Students practice applying skills and strategies to develop effective communication in all forms of today's business communication media, including the Internet, email, blogging,

-BUS227 Operations Management
+BUS 227 - Operations Management